One way that I know it’s fall is when The Tyrant begins demanding a breakfast offering of whole wheat spiced pumpkin pancakes.

 Three other nice things about these whole wheat spiced pumpkin pancakes:

-- Easy – It’s super easy to make.
+1. Easy – This recipe is super easy to make.

-- Healthy & Delicious – By using whole, organic ingredients, you’re starting the day right.
-Pumpkin is an incredibly nutritious food loaded with vitamins, fiber, and micronutrients.
+3. Healthy & Delicious – By using whole, organic ingredients, you’re starting the day off right.
+Pumpkin is an incredibly nutritious food loaded with vitamins, minerals, and fiber.
 And by using a whole grain base, you’re not eating a refined starch.

 OK, are you ready to make some spiced pumpkin pancakes?